 - heart problems, including heart failure.
 Your

-healthcare provider should check your heart function before you start taking
+healthcare provider should check your heart function before and during

 - feeling like your heart is pounding or racing